errbotio/errbot/docs/user_guide/plugin_development/configuration.rst

 that dictionary with the configuration received when calling the `!config` command. `!config` must be passed a dictionary for this to work.

+If you wish to reset the configuration to its defaults all you need to do is pass an empty dictionary to `!config`.

 You'll now also need to override :meth:`~errbot.botplugin.BotPlugin.get_configuration_template` and return the `CONFIG_TEMPLATE` in that function: